Downtown Cincinnati Ambassadors

 2017 Sector Group Meetings

 Virtual Block Watch

-The Virtual Block Watch (VBW) program is a web-based, volunteer-driven, two-way communication tool that effectively utilizes the speed and ease of broadcast of email to relay important information about street closures, criminal activity and other topics relevant to downtown Cincinnati.
+The Virtual Block Watch (VBW) program is a web-based, volunteer-driven, two-way communication tool that effectively utilizes email to relay important information about street closures, criminal activity and other topics relevant to downtown.
 Downtown Cincinnati Inc. and the Cincinnati Police Department introduced the VBW program in September 2003, which takes the Sector Group meetings to a new level.

 Web-based VBW membership now allows DCI and CPD to communicate immediately with volunteers.
 The system passed its first test with flying colors when a thief was captured within hours after his image – caught on a security camera – was posted on the website.
 To date, more than 1,000 volunteers have joined the VBW program.
 Click here to sign up for VBW.